PERIOD OF THE GAMES

 Therapeutic Use Exemptions (TUEs)

-- Olympians can file TUEs with USADA until June 20 (tue@USADA.org), then athletes can either submit to USADA or directly to the International Testing Agency (ITA).
-If an athlete submits a TUE directly to the ITA, USADA encourages athletes to copy USADA, so that USADA can assist in the process if necessary.
-Any TUE applications during the period of the Games must be submitted to the ITA (firstname.lastname@example.org).
+- Olympians may file new TUEs with USADA until June 20 at tue@USADA.org.
+Thirty days or less from Opening Ceremonies, athletes should submit directly to the International Testing Agency (ITA).
+If an athlete submits a TUE directly to the ITA, USADA encourages athletes to copy USADA at tue@USADA.org.
+Any TUE applications during the period of the Games must be submitted to the ITA directly at firstname.lastname@example.org.

-- Paralympians may file with USADA until July 20 (tue@USADA.org), then athletes can either submit directly to the International Paralympic Committee (IPC) or USADA.
-If an athlete submits directly to the IPC, USADA encourages athletes to copy USADA to assist in the process if necessary.
-Any TUE during the period of the Games must be submitted to the IPC (email@example.com).
+- Paralympians may file new TUEs with USADA until July 20 at tue@USADA.org .
+Thirty days or less from Opening Ceremonies, athletes should submit directly to the International Paralympic Committee (IPC).
+If an athlete submits directly to the IPC, USADA encourages athletes to copy USADA at tue@USADA.org.
+Any TUE applications during the period of the Games must be submitted to the IPC at email@example.com

 - For the Games, all Team USA athletes will need to provide Whereabouts that include: